shparvez001/NEUB-CSE-06131114-Fall-2025/lab-09.md

 ## Task 3
 Write a program that does the following things
-a.
-Ask user for n (number of integers).
+1. Ask user for n (number of integers).
-b.
-Allocate memory dynamically using malloc().
+2. Allocate memory dynamically using malloc().
-c.
-Input and display values using pointers.
+3. Input and display values using pointers.
-d.
-Free the memory.
+4. Free the memory.

 _Sample Execution_